Is Twitter still relevant today? It depends!

 - Your clearly defined goals in terms of what you are trying to accomplish

 Make sure that your profile is complete and ready to attract followers from your target market.
 In order to do so, you will want to put a powerful personal branding statement as your header.
-Need inspiration on developing a personal brand statement?
-Check out the many wonderful brand statements submitted from professionals all over the world for the recent Publishers & Bloggers: Global #Personal Brand Statement: CONTEST.
 The effectiveness of your brand statement will be a big determining factor in your ability to attract new followers.

 Secure your Twitter handle and make sure that it is effective in conveying your brand message.
-My Twitter handle is @juanblanco76.
-What’s that, you don’t think my Twitter handle reflects a brand message?
-Sure it does!
-I am fluent in Spanish and an expert in the Latino marketplace.
-Every time someone interacts with me on Twitter they are reminded of the fact that I am bilingual.
 Whether your account is for your business or a personal account, having a strategic Twitter handle that reflects your brand is critical.

 Follow both your current clients and perspective clients.
 One of the bylaws of Twitter effectiveness is to SHARE others’ content!
 Don’t make it a one-sided relationship.
 Make sure to interact with your followers on their Tweets, and re-Tweet when appropriate.
 Engaging your target market via Twitter will help you stay top of mind with clients.

 Share some personal Tweets as well.
 Twitter is an opportunity for you to get to know your network better, and for them to get to know you.
-It is a proven fact that people do business with people they like.
+It is a proven fact that people do business with people they know, like, and trust.
 Many times a personal Tweet about something non-business related will catch someone’s attention if it is about something that they too are passionate about.
 Well done non-business related Tweets can be a valuable tool to build rapport with clients.